Nivrad00/doppelgang/README.md

 # DoppelGang

-A Dsicord bot game that you can play with your friends!
+A Discord bot game that you can play with your friends!

 **Setup**